 I hope I have answered all of your burning questions about eyeshadows.
-Have a beautiful day 🙂
+If not, comment at me.

 I love putting makeup on my face.
 Always have, and I suspect I always will.
 It accessorizes my outfits, allows me to express my mood and has the power to turn my outlook around.
 You’ve read Part 1 (unless you’re the kind of non-conformist who starts in the middle of a series and works backwards), My Beauty Philosophy as it relates to others, so here’s your chance to read about my personal beauty philosophy.
 In other words, it’s your lucky day.